Search by Keyword

 American Releases

-The next releases of the song in the US were found on two attempts by Vee-Jay records to capitalize on the group's success before their court ordered contract ran out on October 15th, 1964.
-The first attempt was the double album “The Beatles vs. The Four Seasons,” which coupled the “Introducing…The Beatles” album with “The Golden Hits of the Four Seasons.”
+The next releases of the song in America were found on two attempts by Vee-Jay Records to capitalize on The Beatles' success before the label's court ordered contract expired on October 15th, 1964.
+Their first attempt was the double album “The Beatles vs. The Four Seasons,” which put together the “Introducing The Beatles” album with “The Golden Hits of the Four Seasons.”
 This was released on October 1st, 1964 and reached only to #142 on the Billboard chart.

-February 26th, 1987 was the date of the first official Beatles compact disc, which was the original British "Please Please Me" album containing "Baby It's You," a vinyl edition being released in the US on July 21st, 1987.
-While these releases were in mono only, a remastered stereo version on CD was released on September 9th, 2009, a vinyl edition coming out on November 13th, 2012.
+February 26th, 1987 became the release date of the first official Beatles CD, this being the, "Please Please Me" album featuring "Baby It's You," a vinyl edition coming out in America on July 21st, 1987.
+While these releases were in mono only, as were the following three Beatles LPs, a remastered stereo edition of "Please Please Me" came out on compact disc on September 9th, 2009 with a vinyl edition being released on November 13th, 2012.

-Apple Records then included the song on their December 6th, 1994 release “Live At The BBC.”
-The Beatles recorded the song for the BBC on June 1st, 1963 at the BBC Paris Theatre in London.
+Apple Records then included the song on their December 6th, 1994 release titled “Live At The BBC.”
+The band recorded the song for the BBC on June 1st, 1963 at the BBC Paris Theatre in London.
 A #3 placement on the Billboard album chart, as well as over 2 million copies sold, brought much needed exposure to a great rendition of a great song.
 A remastered and re-packaged version of this album was released on November 11th, 2013.

-April 11th, 2006 brought another release of the song as contained in the box set “The Capitol Albums, Vol. 2," which contained the stereo mix and the "Type B" foldover mono mix as originally releasd on vinyl in 1965.
+April 11th, 2006 brought yet another release of the song as contained in the box set “The Capitol Albums, Vol. 2," which contained the stereo mix and the "Type B" foldover mono mix as originally releasd on vinyl back in 1965.
 This highly anticipated box set peaked at #46 on the Billboard album chart.
 Just prior to this release, a promotional CD sampler was issued to radio stations that included both the stereo and "Type B" mono mixes of "Baby It's You."

 Live Performances